ibm-cloud-docs/openwhisk/actions.md

 ### Combining app files and Docker images to create actions

 You can combine your app files with Docker images to create actions.
-For more information see, [Preparing apps for actions](/docs/openwhisk?topic=cloud-functions-prep).
+For more information, see [Preparing apps for actions](/docs/openwhisk?topic=cloud-functions-prep).

 Run the following command.
 ```